liuguangqiang/awesome-android/README.md

 [greenDAO](https://github.com/greenrobot/greenDAO) | greenDAO is a light & fast ORM solution for Android that maps objects to SQLite databases.
 [Sugar](https://github.com/satyan/sugar) | Insanely easy way to work with Android Database.
 [ormlite-android](https://github.com/j256/ormlite-android) | ORMLite Android functionality used in conjunction with ormlite-core.
+[DBFlow](https://github.com/Raizlabs/DBFlow) | A blazing fast, powerful, and very simple ORM android database library that writes database code for you.

 ###EventBus
 Name | Description